dlight-tools/dlight-pad/readme.md

 # Contents
 ## dlight-pad
 Control Dlight from everywhere
+### Installation
+Choose the file for your device
+* Control (javascript) file
+* TouchOSC file
+* TouchOSC file to use with a dedicated pure data patch
 ## dlight-seqcon
 Trig your SeqCon presets using Dlight.
 This simply utility rewrite '/seq/go x' osc command commin from Dlight to a '/go x' understandable wy SeqCon.